DMirella/DBusServiceModel/README.md

 -------------------------------------------------------------------------------------
 Unfortunately, I did not manage to make such a generalized API for the client's side.
 Everything rests on the problem of that it is impossible to write a template-virtual function.
-In fact, I can make a less generalized API (at least using lines to identify the methods), but it still will not turn out so beautiful as on the client side, so I decided to leave it as it is.
+In fact, I can try to make generalized API (at least using lines to identify the methods), but it still will not turn out so beautiful as on the service side, so I decided to leave it as it is.

 ClientCalculatorDBusService.hpp/ClientCalculatorDBusService.cpp -